65 Great Leaders of the World Everyone Should Know

 Jmquez, CC BY-SA 3.0, public domain, via Wikimedia Commons

 Kofi Annan was born in Ghana and started his career with the United Nations as a budget officer for the World Health Organization in 1962.
 Except for two years as the director of tourism in Ghana, he spent his entire career with the U.N.
-He was known for how he skillfully handled the transition of peacekeeping operations during the Bosnia and Herzegovina civil war.
-Annan also worked to repair U.N. relations with the United States and worked to restore public confidence in the U.N., fight the AIDS virus, and end human rights abuses.
-He is known for working around the world to promote peace and stability.
+Annan was known for skillfully handling the transition of peacekeeping operations during the Bosnia and Herzegovina civil war.
+Annan also worked to repair U.N. relations with the United States and to restore public confidence in the U.N., fight the AIDS virus, and end human rights abuses.
+He worked around the world to promote peace and stability.
 In 2008, he received the Peace of Westphalia prize, awarded for contributions to unity and peace.
 In 2007, he founded the Kofi Annan Foundation, which promotes peace and human rights.

 Learn more about Kofi Annan at Kiddle.